Last updated October 2018

 A 1999 Japan study (23) gave older adults 3 g ALA per day and reduced the omega-6 to omega-3 ratio to 1:1.
 After 3 months, there was no difference in EPA and DHA levels, but after 10 months, EPA levels had risen from 2.5 to 3.6% of serum lipids, and DHA levels rose from 5.4 to 6.4%—both findings statistically significant.

-Welch et al. (24) reported that non-fish-eaters (both vegetarians and meat-eaters) convert ALA to long-chain omega-3s at a slightly greater rate than do meat-eaters, so conversion rates of vegetarians might be greater than these studies on meat-eaters indicate.
+Welch et al. (24) reported that non-fish-eaters (both vegetarians and meat-eaters) convert ALA to long-chain omega-3s at a slightly greater rate than do fish-eaters, so conversion rates of vegetarians might be greater than these studies on meat-eaters indicate.

 In summary, it appears that 3 g (the equivalent of about 1-1/2 teaspoons of flaxseed oil) per day of ALA cannot increase blood percentages of DHA in three months time, but can increase blood percentages in 10 months time, assuming intake of omega-6 is low.